yushchenko/digital5test/ideas.md

 Yep, I could google and find out more but I strongly believe that you are interested in my real experience not in the copy-paste skill.
 So it makes perfect sense for me to skip this question.

+## 5. Architecture

+Draw a kind of diagram to show several different approaches and connections between them.

+* Make It Scalable
+  Web Farm --(select one)-- Cloud
+  A Cloud Solution like Google App Engine

+* Cache on Several Levels
+  client: browser memory
+  application: use a framework like Velocity for .Net
+  DB: denormalize when appropriate --(or go here)-> NoSQL DB

+* Minimize Traffic
+  crunch JavaScript, CSS, HTML --(pay less for traffic)-> CDN use sprites for images reduce amount of XHRs

+* CDN

+* NoSQL DB  <-(can be only one choise)-- Cloud